Broadcast signal intrusion: Television signal intrusions

 On July 26, 1980, Fred Barber, then-vice president and general manager for WSB-TV in Atlanta, Georgia, told The Atlanta Constitution that he fired two longtime master control operators from the station after they purposely replaced two seconds of a Georgia Forestry Commission commercial during a break of The Plastic Man Comedy/Adventure Show with a still-photo of a naked woman appearing on screen.
 Barber said that the two fired operators were known to be responsible for signing the station off the air and back on the air, and replied that the nighttime operator at the time was apparently in a habit of leaving random pieces on tape.
 At the time of the incident, one of the station's morning employees failed to notice the video and it mistakenly aired on broadcast.

 On November 10, 1982, thirty seconds of an overnight broadcast of the movie The Green Slime on then-new WVAH-TV in Charleston, West Virginia were replaced with pornographic movie content recorded from the Escapade Channel.
 Manager Gary Dreispul stated that the station's technician mistakenly hit a patch panel and walked away before looking at the on-air monitor.
 Horrified upon realizing his mistake, the technician ran back to the panel and pressed the button to go dark.
 Dreispul stated that the technician was suspended pending the investigation and called the incident a "very bad and careless mistake".

 On December 24, 1985, an unidentified engineer from CBS affiliate WSBT-TV in South Bend, Indiana was fired after abruptly replacing 20 to 30 minutes of CBS News Nightwatch with pornographic content from the Playboy Channel alongside a movie entitled Birds in Paradise.
 The station's president, E. Barry Smith, told the South Bend Tribune that the unidentified employee flipped a satellite-tuner switch during the first twenty-to-thirty minutes of the Nightwatch broadcast and was quickly dismissed by the station's management before publicly apologizing to the station's viewers.

 On December 11, 1986, an overnight rebroadcast of an episode of The Love Boat on NBC affiliate KTVV-TV in Austin, Texas went overboard after a master control operator mistakenly spliced its satellite feed and replaced eight seconds of the first batch of commercials with hardcore pornographic content from the Playboy Channel.
-The station's then-general manager, Jane Wallace, told the Austin American-Statesman that the operator was getting ready to run a commercial but hit the on-air button by mistake which transmits the porn content.
-She stated that the operator did plan on the incident by redirecting the satellite and receiving equipment to Playboy.
+The station's then-general manager, Jane Wallace, told the Austin American-Statesman that the operator was getting ready to run a commercial, but hit the wrong button.